agoat/contao-autoprefixer-bundle/README.md

 The autoprefixer tool used by this plugin is written in Javascript and called via node.
 Therefore, `Node.js` has to be installed on the server.

-Visit https://nodejs.org to see how to installing a Node.js isntance.
+Visit https://nodejs.org to see how to installing Node.js.

 ## Install
 ### Contao manager